alina-nek/alina-nek/README.md

   </h1>
 </div>
 :woman_technologist: About Me :
+I am data analyst.
+- :briefcase: Currently working as Senior analyst in the field of transport and infrastructure
+- :chart_with_upwards_trend: Make econometric models using Python, Eviews, Gretl
+- :computer: Work with large databases
+- :dart: Curious about the reasons for everything

 <!--
 **alina-nek/alina-nek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.